Get 80% off your plan for your first 3 months*

 What is a good current ratio?

-A good current ratio is generally between 1.5 and 2.5, with some experts citing a generally acceptable current ratio of 2:1.
-This range suggests you have enough assets to cover your short-term debts without tying up too much cash that could be used for growth.
-However, the ideal ratio can vary by industry.
+Most businesses consider a current ratio between 1.5–2.5 good, with many experts citing 2:1 as acceptable.
+This range means you have enough assets to cover short-term debts without tying up too much cash.
+Your ideal ratio can vary by industry.

 What does a current ratio below 1 mean?

-A current ratio below 1.0 means your current liabilities are greater than your current assets.
-This could indicate a risk of not being able to pay your short-term bills, and as CPA Australia notes, a ratio below 1:1 needs attention as it may signal a shortage of funds.
-While it can happen temporarily, especially in growing businesses, a consistently low ratio is a cause for review.
+A current ratio below 1.0 means your current liabilities exceed your current assets, which could signal difficulty paying short-term bills.
+As CPA Australia notes, a ratio below 1:1 needs attention as it may indicate you lack funds.
+While this can happen temporarily in growing businesses, you should review a consistently low ratio.

 Can a current ratio be too high?

-Yes, a very high current ratio (for example, above 3.0) might suggest your business isn't using its assets efficiently.
-It could mean too much cash is sitting idle or you have too much stock, instead of being invested back into the business to fuel growth.
+Yes, a current ratio above 3.0 might suggest your business isn't using its assets efficiently.
+You could invest too much idle cash or excess stock back into the business to fuel growth instead.

 Disclaimer